Auto Insurance in San Diego, CA (The Complete Guide)

 San Diego has added the SPRINTER Hybrid Rail System to its list of options for commuters in order to alleviate some of its traffic problems as well.

-San Diego also has some FastTrak options that can help you speed up your commute such as the State Road 125 South Bay Expressway if you are willing to pay the toll and the I-15 also has express lanes which are part of the FastTrak system.
+San Diego also has some FastTrak options that can help you speed up your commute such as the State Road 125 South Bay Expressway if you are willing to pay the toll and the I-15 also has express lanes that are part of the FastTrak system.

 FastTrak operates using a transponder which has a $3.50 minimum monthly toll.
 There is also a $1.00 transponder fee attached to each transponder associated with your account.